 An overview of the Member States' consultation procedures related to the three elements to be reported in 2012 (initial assessment, GES determination and establishment of targets) can be found here.

-An overview of the Member States' consultation procedures related to the monitoring programme can be found here.
+An overview of the Member States' consultation procedures related to the monitoring programme and the programme of measures can be found here.

 The Marine Strategy Framework Directive Scoreboard

 In order to monitor and inform about how well Member States follow their reporting obligations, an informal Marine Strategy Framework Directive scoreboard has been developed.
 Read more here.